 Mulch: Decomposed granite or small gravel.

-Prune: Lower branches that are broken or dead.
+Prune: Remove lower branches that are broken or dead after the last freeze.

 Uses: Ornamental, butterfly and hummingbird garden.